10 Favorite NJ Parks and Reservations with Fun for Kids

 Looking for fresh air and family adventure?
-Head out to explore one of New Jersey's "reservations"—forested nature preserves that are like mini state parks.
-Hidden along river banks and tucked into woodlands, these green spaces are ideal for family hikes, picnics, and biking.
+Head out to explore one of New Jersey's "reservations" — forested nature preserves that are like mini state parks.
+Hidden along river banks and tucked into woodlands, these New Jersey parks are ideal for family hikes, picnics, and biking.
 You can bring binoculars to spy on colorful birds or wear boots to let the kids muck around with turtles and frogs.

-We've rounded up 10 reservations with a variety of offerings.
+We've rounded up 10 New Jersey reservations with a variety of offerings.
 Read on to find the best spot for your next outdoor adventure!

 Hiking trails and footpaths crisscross this 408-acre forested mountainside, with colorful markers noting each trail's level of difficulty.
 The park is easily accessible from western Essex County and has trails suited for all ages and abilities.
 The county's September 11 Memorial is located near the main entrance, with a scenic vista overlooking New York City.

 A woodland oasis off Route 80 in urban Passaic County, this parkland is a birdwatcher's haven where warblers, orioles, and sparrows and can be spotted during migration.
 Garret Mountain also features grassy fields, walking trails, basketball courts, and picnic areas.
 Lambert Castle is a 19th-century castle that has been refurbished to house the Passiac County Museum.
+(NOTE: The buildings and museum are closed for renovations at this time.)
 The 500-acre park is also home to a boathouse and equestrian center featuring a therapeutic riding program.

 Not far from Eagle Rock is a smaller park with short trails along the Second Watchung Mountain ridgeline.
 Part of the wooded area has been designated a wildlife habitat and includes a small pond and stream, while other sections include ball fields.

-The lush, flat terrain of this 850-acre Morris County greenway is ideal for strollers, scooters, and bikes.
+The lush, flat terrain of this 850-acre Morris County greenway is ideal for strollers, scooters, bikes as there are several paved paths here.
 The park's 10.5 miles of trails attracts joggers, hikers, and horseback riders in the warm weather and cross-country skiers in the winter.
-Peer at wildflowers and birds along the trails, rent a bike through Morris Moves bike share, or let the kids romp at South Street Playground.
+Our kids love stopping by the stream and walking through the more wooded areas, or just scooting around the pavement.
+Peer at wildflowers and birds along the trails, or let the kids romp at South Street Playground.

 A highlight of the trails at this Essex County Park is the cliff at Quarry Point that overlooks the New York City skyline.
 The 157-acre park includes several different walking and jogging trails and is a favorite destination of bird watchers looking for migratory birds, including hawks in the fall.